Future of Work: Upskilling and Career Resilience Resources

 - Dead-end Role - no advancement opportunity.
 Detour: advocate for a special two-year project to troubleshoot new ERP implementation for department; gain SQL skills and visibility with other departments.

 - Ethical Conflict - frequent recipient of verbal directions to bypass legal reporting guidelines.
-Attempts to confirm via email or memo or ignored.
+Attempts to confirm via email or memo are ignored.
 Detour: consulted HR for job protection; eventually transferred to different division.

 - Reorganized Out - position eliminated under new CIO.
 Detour: change departments, build on existing skills to create new initiatives and events, begin traveling to New York City, Seattle, San Francisco, the Bay Area, and Austin to support growing popularity of the new programs.